-The Title IX Coordinator is supported and assisted by a Deputy Coordinator.
-In addition, based on the relationship of the Complainant and/or the Respondent to the Law School, the Title IX Coordinator may be supported by the Vice Dean of the Law School, faculty members, a representative from the Dean of Students Office and/or Administrative Services.
+The Title IX Coordinator is supported and assisted by a Deputy Title IX Coordinator.
+In addition, based on the relationship of the Complainant and the Respondent to the Law School, the Title IX Coordinator may be supported by the Vice Dean of the Law School, faculty members, a representative from the Associate Dean for Student Services Office, and the Administrative Services Office.
 Collectively, the Title IX Coordinator and the individuals supporting the Coordinator are the "Title IX Team."
 The Title IX Team is a small circle of individuals who have a need to know of any alleged Prohibited Conduct to effectuate this Policy.
 The foregoing individuals have received appropriate training to discharge their responsibilities.

-IX.
-Possible Sanctions for Violations of this Policy
+I. Possible Sanctions for Violations of this Policy